Exotic open $4$-manifolds which are non-leaves

 The paper is organized as follows:

 \begin{itemize} \item The first section is devoted to exotic structures on open $4$-manifolds, particularly on $\R^4$.
-This is in fact a brief exposition of the results in \cite{Bizaca-Gompf,Ganzell,Gompf,Taubes,Taylor1}.
-Here we define the particular exotic structures considered on $\R^4$ and show some of their properties.
+This is in fact a brief exposition of results in \cite{Taubes,Taylor1}.
+Here we define the particular exotic structures that we consider on $\R^4$ and show some of their properties.

-\item In the second section we prove Theorem \ref{Thm1} and give necessary conditions for certain exotic punctured simply connected $4$-manifolds to be diffeomorphic to leaves, following Ghys' method of proof \cite{Ghys1}.
+\item In the second section we prove Proposition \ref{prop1} which gives necessary conditions for certain exotic punctured simply connected $4$-manifolds to be diffeomorphic to leaves, following Ghys' method of proof \cite{Ghys1}, and we derive its corollary Theorem \ref{mainthm}.

-\item In the third section we describe the theory of levels in $C^{2}$ regularity and use it to prove Theorem \ref{Thm3}.
-With the additional aid of Duminy's theorem we also obtain the proof of Theorem \ref{Thm2} which shows the existence of an uncountable family of exotic open manifolds that are not diffeomorphic to leaves.
-We observe that the full force of $C^2$ can be downgraded to the slightly weaker hypothesis $C^{1+\Lip}$, but for the sake of readability we shall mantain the $C^2$ hypothesis in our exposition.

 \item The last section includes some last remarks and open questions. \end{itemize}